creachadair/leaf/README.md

 The _data record_ is encrypted with the data key.

-The plaintext data record is a JSON object with the following structure:
+The plaintext data record is a [snappy](https://godoc.org/github.com/golang/snappy) compressed JSON object with the following structure:

 ```json
 {